uscmakers/TutorialPractice/README.md

 ##Installation:
 Windows:
-1. Get a github account and accept the invitation from "uscmakers"
+1. Get a github account and accept the invitation from "uscmakers" *important*
 2. Go to https://git-scm.com/download/win and the download will start automatically.
 3. Download sublime with this link: https://www.sublimetext.com/3 (select the windows version)
 	a.
 If you already have a text editor such as VS Code, BBedit, Notepad++, Atom, etc, feel free to skip this step

 Mac:
-1. Get a github account and accept the invitation from "uscmakers"
+1. Get a github account and accept the invitation from "uscmakers" *important*
 2. Run: <git --version> on your terminal.
 If you don't already have git installed, this will prompt you to install git.

 ##Guide: